comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 ### Intra- versus intra-vault querying

 Type index and other struct props are good for intra-pod querying, but for inter-vault querying, we also need cMatch, as we don't have cross-vault indexes (yet!).
 {:.todo}

+### Zero-knowledge query planning is ineffective

+- To measure query plan perf: comp with a query that first indexes data locally via construct, and than proper query planning => downside: delays time until first result!
+	- Implement a link traversal actor that first traverses to find all triples, and then queries afterwards?
+Or just a simple hacked exp?
+{:.todo}